jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 The wavy line expresses something special.
 Wavy is also like the symbol ~, which means approximate or ‘under certain conditions’.
 And under certain conditions you can access __Private__ members, which are then denoted with a wavy access connector.
 So it looks *like* a straight access connector (meaning __Accessible__), but then under certain conditions, so the line is wavy.
 A wavy line expresses *special access*, *conditional access*.

 Wavy lines already expressed *value*, *data* and *content*.
 Using wavy lines in the friend notation lets you access the __Private__ *value, data and content*.
 So there is a vague parallel there.

+### Friend Notation Loose Ideas

+Commands,
+2008-05-18

+In the diagrams of Relations Between Commands & Objects you can see, that a call to a command can be a call upon multiple objects to execute that command.
+It is not yet discussed, how it is expressed that a command has access to the private contents of a class.

+JJ